jdegand/spring-auth-jt/README.md

 ## Continued Development

 - Some endpoints just return `String`.
 This causes problems in the frontend, as you usually need json.
-You can change endpoints to use a `ResponseEntity`.
+You can change endpoints to use a `ResponseEntity` or you can create a standard response class that you can use for all endpoints.
-- The application needs more DTO objects.
-You will also need mappers to convert objects.
 - Roles should not be passed on login.
+Role can be set inside the `addUser` method.
+If you do it this way, an admin user would probably have to be set by directly manipulating the database.
-- AuthRequest should use email instead of name.
+- `AuthRequest` should use email instead of name.
 - Validation.
 Email or name have to be unique.
 - JWT Secret has to be hidden.
 - Poor Lombok usage.
 I think @Entity and @Data are problematic together.  `@Data` can generate poor `toString`, `equals` and `hashCode` methods.
 See [Stack Overflow](https://stackoverflow.com/questions/40516058/lombok-data-and-builder-on-same-entity) for more.
-- UserDetails can be implemented with adapter pattern.
+- `UserInfoUserDetails` class is an example of the adapter pattern.
+- `UserInfoUserDetails` could just take a `UserInfo` object versus setting name and password fields with the UserInfo object in the constructor.
+This is a little unusual.
+You usually see the whole object being passed.
+- Global CORS Configuration

 ## Useful Resources